-Our BA (Hons) Electronic Music and Business (Toolroom Academy) degree is designed to give you the tools you’ll need for a sustainable career as an independent artist and self-reliant music professional.
+Our BA (Hons) Electronic Music and Business degree is designed to give you the tools you’ll need for a sustainable career as an independent artist and self-reliant music professional.

 Uniquely, this degree is the world’s first to be delivered in partnership with a record label.
-You’ll be learning and working alongside Toolroom Records – one of the most powerful brands in electronic music.
+You’ll get access to great opportunities through our collaboration with Toolroom Records – one of the most powerful brands in electronic music.

 The course is flexible and comprehensive, so you can study in a way that suits you and you can build your own music projects into the course.
 It’s fully accredited and approved by one of the UK’s leading specialist universities for the creative industries, Falmouth University.